Gender pay gap report 2020

 Understanding the Gender Pay Gap

-Our median pay gap is 5.26% in favour of female employees.
-Our mean pay gap of 3.64% is in favour of male employees.
-This is reflective of the mix in our staff and is significantly lower than the ONS national pay gap among all employees which fell from 17.8% in 2018 and to 17.3% in 2019.
+Our median pay gap is 0%.
+Our mean pay gap of 5.36% is in favour of male employees.
+This is reflective of the mix in our staff and is significantly lower than the ONS national pay gap among all employees which fell from 17.4% in 2019 to 15.5% in 2020.

-The proportion of men and women receiving bonuses was low in this year but more typical of a normal year.
+The proportion of men and women receiving bonuses was low in this year but typical of a normal year.
 The number of male and female staff receiving a bonus in the year was equal.
-However, due to the majority of the most senior positions being held by males in the business the mean bonus gap was significantly in favour of men.
+However, due to the majority of the most senior positions being held by males this has a notable impact on the mean bonus gap.

 Across the pay quartiles the spread of males and females is fairly even indicating there are no real differences across the pay bands.